 Gmail is armed with 2-factor authentication and enables users to take advantage of its calendar and docs features.

 - 15 GB of free shared storage across Google Drive, Gmail, and Google Photos (more storage starting at €1.99)

 - Send cancellation of up to 30 seconds

 - Inbox ads

 Outlook is the second most popular email client used worldwide.
 It’s great for making to-do lists, scheduling meetings, and saving contacts.
-Outlook is free to use, however, to have access to an ad-free interface, custom domains, enhanced security options, and 1 TB of cloud storage, you need to have a Microsoft 365 subscription ($69.99-$99.99 per year).
+Outlook is free to use; however, to have access to an ad-free interface, custom domains, enhanced security options, and 1 TB of cloud storage to help you empty scratch disks and solve other potential storage issues, you need to have a Microsoft 365 subscription ($69.99-$99.99 per year).